 The aim of the project is to investigate the processes governing the spatial organization of transcription during embryonic development and during stress response in Caenorhabditis elegans embryos.
-This small, transparent model organism is ideal for studying fundamental cellular processes due to the many transgenic techniques available, and ease of cultivation and microscopic imaging.
+This small, transparent model organism is ideal for studying fundamental cellular processes due to the many transgenic techniques available, as well as ease of cultivation and microscopic imaging.
 We will study condensates formed by transcription factors and RNA Pol-II as well as nuclear stress bodies using confocal microscopy.
 We will identify the most important components of these condensates using transgenic tools such as CRISPR / Cas9 and characterize their dynamics during the cell cycle and throughout the entire embryonic development.
 The project includes functional studies such as cell reprogramming and thermotolerance tests, as well as molecular studies such as gene expression analysis and chromatin immunoprecipitation.
 We will perform RNA interference screens to identify genes that regulate the spatial organization of transcription.
 We will also use optogenetic tools to precisely control the formation and properties of condensates and examine how it affects the functions of the proteins studied.
 Experiments on nematodes will be complemented by biochemical and biophysical studies on recombinant purified proteins.
-The innovative and interdisciplinary scope of the project, which includes high-resolution imaging, optogenetics and in vitro condensate reconstruction in vitro, will provide a new insight into the basic mechanisms regulating gene expression during embryonic development and stress response.
-Project funded by NAWA Polish Returns (BPN/PPO/2021/1/00026/U/00001).
+The innovative and interdisciplinary scope of the project, which includes high-resolution imaging, optogenetics, and in vitro condensate reconstruction in vitro, will provide new insight into the basic mechanisms regulating gene expression during embryonic development and stress response.